Dpdl-io/DpdlEngine/README.md

 ### Embedding of Python

 Python code can be embedded within Dpdl script by using the keyword '**>>python**'.
+MicroPython will also be supported as option in the coming release.

 Example Dpdl script with embedded 'Python' code:
 ```python